hzi-bifo/Quasimodo/README.md

 TA-1-10	../data/cleaned/cl_fq/TA-1-10.qc.nophix.r1.fq	../data/cleaned/cl_fq/TA-1-10.qc.nophix.r2.fq
 ...
 ```
 Please modify the paths to the sequencing files accordingly.
+The reads are in the `<your project path>/data/seqs/reads`

 - Obtain the `CLC` SNP calling results from this repo.
 `CLC` is not a freeware, so here we provide the output SNPs in this repo.
 First you need to create a project folder (which is defined in the config file as `projectPath`), for example with name `hcmv_benchmark_output` in your home directory and then copy the files into the project directory: